 Singer has overlooked not only the true distinguishing factory between humans and animals but also one that is very prominent historically.
 When Singer speaks of persons, he uses John Locke’s definition of person which he quotes as “A thinking intelligent being that has reason and reflection and can consider itself as itself, the same thinking thing, in different times and places.”3 This definition, at face value, defines person on the basis of ability.
 An infant, presumably, would not be a person since an infant lacks the ability to reason, reflect on itself as itself.

-With this classic definition in place, it becomes clear that Singer has not given a convincing argument for the consideration he thinks is due to non human animals.
+With this classic definition in place, it becomes clear that Singer has not given a convincing argument for the consideration he thinks is due to nonhuman animals.
 The difference between being a rational thing and not being a rational thing is extremely significant, even more significant than the difference between the difference between being an animal vs. being a plant.
 Such a difference then cannot be glossed over in an ethical theory.
+Singer can disagree with Boethius, but he must show why Boethius is wrong.
+If we accept Boethius’ defintion, we can see some of the potential implications that have been worked out in the classic philosophical and theological tradition.

-As Thomas Aquinas says, rational creatures excel non rational both by having a superior nature, and by having a more perfect end, i.e. coming to know God.
-Creatures, since they lack by nature the capacities of rational creatures to free will and knowledge of abstract things, cannot attain the same end as rational creatures.
+Thomas Aquinas for instance, says that rational creatures excel non-rational both by having a superior nature, and by having a more perfect end, i.e. coming to know God.
+Creatures, since they lack by nature the capacities of rational creatures of free will and knowledge of abstract things, cannot attain the same end as rational creatures.
 Since they themselves cannot attain that end, they are directed to it as means for man to do so.
 As Aquinas puts it, “God cares for all things for the sake of intellectual substances.”4

-We also know by revelation that our rationality is in fact something which images God himself.
-As Thomas Aquinas says,
+Beyond reason, we also know by revelation that our rationality is in fact something which images God himself.
+As Aquinas says,

 While in all creatures there is some kind of likeness to God, in the rational creature alone we find a likeness of “image”… Now the intellect or mind is that whereby the rational creature excels other creatures; wherefore this image of God is not found even in the rational creature except in the mind